 The Assessment Center provides English, English as a Second Language (ESL), and Math placement test services for prospective and current students at Golden West College.
 The results from the placement tests are used to determine course enrollment.
 Final decisions about selection of courses and programs of study are made by the student in consultation with counselors.
-Additional information can be obtained on the website at http://www. goldenwestcollege.edu/assessment/ or by contacting the Assessment Center at (714) 895-8388.
+Additional information can be obtained on the website at goldenwestcollege.edu/assessment/ or by contacting the Assessment Center at (714) 892-7711 ext.
+51080.